rajabishek/blogger/source/_posts/Programming-in-go.md

     return runningTotal
 }
 ```
 The `incrementer` function doesn’t have any parameters, and yet it refers to `runningTotal` and `amount` from within its function body.
 It does this by **capturing a reference** to `runningTotal` and `amount` from the surrounding function and using them within its own function body.

 Capturing by reference ensures that `runningTotal` and `amount` do not disappear when the call to `makeIncrementer` ends, and also ensures that `runningTotal` is available the next time the `incrementer` function is called.
+Closure and recursion are powerful programming techniques that form the basis of a paradigm known as **functional programming**.